davidshq-contribute/mastodon/README.md

 The repository includes deployment configurations for **Docker and docker-compose** as well as specific platforms like **Heroku**, **Scalingo**, and **Nanobox**.
 The [**standalone** installation guide](https://docs.joinmastodon.org/admin/install/) is available in the documentation.

 A **Vagrant** configuration is included for development purposes.
-To use it, complete following steps:
+To use it, complete the following steps:

 - Install Vagrant and Virtualbox
 - Install the `vagrant-hostsupdater` plugin: `vagrant plugin install vagrant-hostsupdater`